 Admission to the PICU

-Admission to an intensive care unit can be frightening and stressful for the patient and his or her family.
-We will do everything possible to alleviate your fears throughout your child's hospitalization.
+Admission to an intensive care unit can be frightening and stressful for the patient and their family.
+We will do everything possible to help manage these fears throughout your child's hospitalization.
 You can help create a familiar and comforting environment for your child by bringing a familiar item from home and remaining with your child as much as possible during their stay.
 We encourage parents to participate in their child's care, whenever possible.

 Leaving the PICU

-- Parents and grandparents are welcome to visit throughout the day.
+- Parents and legal guardians are welcome to visit throughout the day.

 - If you plan to spend the night, please place purses, wallets and valuables in a safe place while sleeping.
-Lockers are available in the parent lounge and locks may be obtained from security.
+There is a Lockable storage space in every room.

-- To promote a healthy environment for our patients, smoking is not permitted anywhere in the hospital.
+- To promote a healthy environment for our patients, Tobacco products are not permitted anywhere in the hospital.